kjunichi/zerod/README.md

 open http://localhost:3000/
 ```

-if you are usign Windows.
+if you are using Windows.

 ```bash
 start http://localhost:3000/